-Soft plastics are actually the number one form of contamination in the recycling systems.
-They can often get tangled in the machinery at recycling plants, forcing the conveyor belts to stop.
+Soft plastics are actually the top form of contamination in our recycling plants.
+Sadly, they can often get tangled in the machinery at recycling plants, forcing the conveyor belts to stop.
 Plastic bags are the main cause of this, and should not be put in the recycling bin.

 So then what do I do with these ‘scrunchable plastics’ like plastic bags and cling wrap?

 While you can’t put cling wrap in your recycling, there are some great recycling programs like REDcycle that recycle them for you.